ARE YOU READY?

 • Go to a Vote Center and fill out your ballot there.

-For Vote Centers in Eagle County, go to this site.
+For Vote Centers in Eagle County, go to this page.
 If you do go in person, you must follow the rules regarding no electioneering which include a prohibition on carrying or wearing anything that has the name or likeness of a candidate or specific information (number, title, subject logo) of a ballot measure.

 I don’t have a good mailing address - can I pick up my ballot?